psu13/mutable-hakyll/posts/aieeek.md

 On the other hand I find position (1) completely and utterly unhinged.
-First I will invoke Amdahl's law and say that even if the machine were _perfectly right_ and 100x as fast as the human at all the computery things in the human's job, it probably _still_ would not be a reasonable replacement because even the most computery job is actually mostly about interacting with humans in some kind of real time and space.
+First I will invoke Amdahl's law and say that even if the machine were _perfectly right_ and 100x as fast as the human at all the computery things in the human's job, it probably _still_ would not be a reasonable replacement because even the most computery job is actually primarily about interacting with humans in some kind of real time and space.
 And there is no evidence that the bots can do the social part of the job yet.
 I know the nerds don't think this really exists, but the nerds are wrong.